-- (28) About 50 yards further on the left is the Methodist Chapel.
+- (27) On the right at number 25 are what was once a butchers shop and slaughterhouse, but which ceased this activity in the 1950's.
+There is a water pump beside it, once a major source of water to this part of Swanbourne. - (28) On the left is the Methodist Chapel.
 The current chapel was built in 1907, replacing an earlier one built in 1858.
 Its founders were mainly poor agricultural workers for whom the chapel was a major source of support and education.
-The plaque on the front of the chapel records it as a Primitive Methodist chapel, meaning it was part of the movement which started in Staffordshire, which attempted to return to Methodism's primitive roots of outdoor preaching, Bible study and prayer. - (29) Almost opposite the chapel is Brook Farmhouse, a rare example of cruick-style building, and almost certainly dating back to medieval times.
+The plaque on the front of the chapel records it as a Primitive Methodist chapel, meaning it was part of the movement which started in Staffordshire, which attempted to return to Methodism's primitive roots of outdoor preaching, Bible study and prayer. ('A History of Methodism in Swanbourne' is available from Ken Harris tel: 01296 720454) - (29) Almost opposite the chapel is Brook Farmhouse, a rare example of cruckstyle building, and almost certainly dating back to medieval times.
 There is a date of 1619 on one of the bricks which would have been included at a later time.
-It seems that what is now an external wall on the western (right-hand) end of the house was originally an internal wall. - (30)There is another fine thatched house further along on the right - Nearton Cottage.
+It seems that what is now an external wall on the western (right-hand) end of the house was originally an internal wall. - (30) There is another fine thatched house further along on the right Nearton Cottage.
 This is reputed to have been the only house in the village to have suffered damage during World War II, when it was strafed by a passing plane and lost its chimney pot!

-Tattams Lane on the left leads back to The Betsey Wynne, but you might want to continue along Nearton End for a hundred yards.
+Tattams Lane on the left leads back to The Betsey Wynne, but you might want to continue along Nearton End for a hundred yards or so.

-- (31)Athawes Farm formerly Adams Farm is on the right, opposite the Tattams Lane turn, Thomas and John Adams lived here with their parents before purchasing joint Lordship of the Manor of Swanbourne from the Fortescue family in 1624. - (32)Hart House is on the left (once The White Hart pub until its closure around 1880) and Old Nearton Farm on the right.
+(31) Hart House on the left (once The White Hart pub until its closure around 1880) and Nearton Farmhouse on the right.
 This road leads to Stewkley Lane, a green lane which has never been developed as a road, but which leads to Stewkley and was used as a drovers road in earlier days.
+Either return to

-Either return to Tattams Lane or you can follow the path through the gate on the left which takes you through the Millennium Wood (planted in 2000 to mark the start of the new millennium) and then alongside the Recreation Field.
+Tattams Lane (see next paragraph) or you can follow the path through the gate on the left which takes you through the Millennium Wood (which was planted in 2000 to mark the start of the new millennium with all of the hopes we had at the time for a more caring world!) and then alongside the Recreation Field.

-- (33) On the opposite side of the road, to the left of the Playing Fields exit are two interesting 1930s houses, known as Green Pastures, built to a design by the wife of the 3rd Lord Cottesloe to serve as grace and favour residences for former Fremantle staff. - (34) Turn left, past Ridgeway Cottages.
+- (32) At the top, on the opposite side of the road are two interesting 1930s houses, built to a design by the wife of the 3rd Lord Cottesloe to serve as grace and favour residences for former Fremantle staff. - (33) Turn left, past Ridgeway Cottages.
 This cul-de-sac of post-war housing was built by the local Council to house village people soon after the Second World War.
 Most of the houses are now in private hands.
-After this, you reach the top of Tattams Lane. - (35)Tattams Lane is named after either Thomas Tattam who originally lived at what is now 17 Tattams Lane (or after his son Joseph Tattam, who was at one point an organiser for the local Agricultural Workers Union).
-It had this name in the 1881 Census but only regained it in the 1970's when the character of the lane changed with the building of bungalows and houses along its eastern side.
+After this, you reach the top of Tattams Lane. - (34) Tattams Lane is named after Thomas Tattam who originally lived at what is now 17 Tattams Lane (or after his son Joseph Tattam, who was a Union organiser).
+It only gained this name in the 1970's when the character of the lane changed with the building of bungalows and houses along its eastern side.
 It incorporates two older houses - number 17, which was built on a road closed at the time of enclosure, and number 15, a timbered house which once had an orchard stretching from the house up to the Mursley Road.